What Is an Education Degree?

 A college degree in education opens many career paths.
 Individuals can enter the teaching profession, advance to managerial and administrative roles, or branch off to explore other education-related fields.

-Individuals with degrees in education most commonly work inside the classroom — both in person and online.
-With a degree in education, individuals can work with young learners or adult students, depending on their preferences and credentials.
+Individuals with degrees in education most commonly work inside the classroom—both in person and online.
+Depending on their preferences and credentials, individuals with degrees in education can work with young learners or adult students.

 Elementary Education